 Given that the Quest 3 can probably do most things you'll need, most people will probably pass on the Quest Pro.
 But if money is no object, there's no denying that the Meta Quest Pro is a great VR headset.

 If you want to play VR games on a console then the PlayStation VR system is a decent option given its lower price point.
 As reviewer Sherri L. Smith noted: "PlayStation VR delivers compelling games in a comfortable, easy-to-use headset that won't break your budget."

 The semi-futuristic-looking headset is surprisingly comfortable, with a superb range of some of the best VR games.
 This includes games like Hitman 3, Stride and Star Wars: Squadrons among others.

 If you have a PS4 or PS4 Pro, then PlayStation VR is definitely one of the more affordable ways to play VR games with decent-quality graphics since you don’t need an expensive gaming PC.
 Plus, even with the less-than-stellar Move controllers and graphics that fall a bit short of high-end PC graphics, you still get a relatively high-end VR experience.

 One thing to also bear in mind is that the PlayStation 5 also has support for PlayStation VR but it has some issues.
 It doesn't play as nicely with the Move controllers as its PS4 counterparts.
 Additionally, with the release of the PSVR 2, there won't be new games coming to the PS VR headset.
 But if you want to just play VR games for the first time and you already have a PS4, the PS VR headset could be a perfect entry point.

 How to choose the best VR headset for you

-People with less space and less powerful hardware should go for the what's now called the Meta Quest 2.
-It offers an all-in-one VR experience and can be connected toa PC using a Link cable, which can be a pricy extra.
+People with less space and less powerful hardware should go for the Meta Quest 3.
+It offers an all-in-one VR experience and can be connected to a PC using a cable or wirelessly, though that can be a pricey extra.

 How we test VR headsets